 Residents of Rochester, New York can now get a little taste of Tucson, thanks to the efforts of Marana-raised chef Joseph Zolnierowski IV.

-On November 19, Zolnierowski launched a Tucson-themed, fast-casual Mexican street food restaurant in Rochester’s Neighborhood of the Arts arts district, called the Old Pueblo Grill.
+On Nov.
+19, Zolnierowski launched a Tucson-themed, fast-casual Mexican street food restaurant in Rochester’s Neighborhood of the Arts arts district.
+The restaurant is called the Old Pueblo Grill.

-Located within a redeveloped industrial warehouse, OPG represents Southern Arizona with large murals of Mission San Xavier del Bac, saguaro cacti and Day of the Dead decor.
+Located within a redeveloped industrial warehouse, the restaurant features large murals of Mission San Xavier del Bac, saguaro cacti and Days of the Dead decor.